-Sales Consultant Adam Tahir from Henry Wiltshire’s Canary Wharf office says, “The estate agent is obliged to pass on all offers, unfortunately this can happen when an offer has already been accepted.
+Our sales consultants from Henry Wiltshire’s Canary Wharf office say, “The estate agent is obliged to pass on all offers, unfortunately this can happen when an offer has already been accepted.
 It is also not unheard of for the seller to claim at the last minute that there is a higher offer, whether there is one or not, just to see if he can squeeze a little extra out of the buyer.”

 With a bit of forward planning, there are a number of ways to reduce the chance that it will happen to you.
 Here are the best ways to avoid being gazumped.

 The more quickly you can exchange contracts, the less chance you have of being gazumped.
 You can save time by putting in place a “mortgage in principle,” a conditional mortgage offer from a lender in advance of the sale.
 It’s also a good idea to have your conveyancing solicitor standing by, and to have chosen a surveyor and checked their availability, so you don’t lose any time.